Balancing Trust with Your Team and Organization

 Establishing Trust with the Organization

-Building trust in the organization means alignment with the company goals but still advocating for your team.
-As a team lead, your job is to connect the two, and make sure your team’s work is supporting the bigger mission.
+Building trust in the organization means aligning with the company goals while still advocating for your team.
+As a team lead, your job is to connect the two and ensure your team’s work supports the bigger mission.

-Be transparent first with leadership.
-Keep them in the know about what’s going on with your team–the wins and the struggles–and how you’ll deal with challenges.
+First, be transparent with leadership.
+Keep them in the know about what’s going on with your team—the wins and the struggles—and how you’ll deal with challenges.
 That creates trust because it shows you are proactive and reliable.

-Meanwhile, put the big picture in front of your team.
-Show them how their work is important to the general goals of the company.
-When they can see and understand the value that they bring to an organization, it will help them feel more secure, and it will strengthen the trust you are building on both sides.
+Meanwhile, present the big picture to your team.
+Show them how their work contributes to the company’s general goals.
+When they can see and understand the value they bring to an organization, they will feel more secure, and this will strengthen the trust you are building on both sides.

 Common Trust Pitfalls to Avoid